Updated: Apr 28, 2021

 Getting Started: Things to Think About

 I still don’t understand how medical interns do it.
 48 hour shifts in a high-stress environment?
 I had enough trouble pulling the occasional all-nighter in college!
 And my wife can tell you that I wasn’t very much help with the middle-of-the-night parenting stuff.
 Consequently, I’m very sympathetic to the disciples falling asleep when Jesus needed them to stay awake.
 You could kickstart your discussion with two questions: (1) what is something that has happened in your life where you have needed to stay awake and alert for longer than your body wanted to?
 (Sometimes it’s with a job, maybe someone in the hospital, maybe a long drive.)
 And then the follow-up question: (2) how did you cope with staying alert?
 What did you do to keep yourself focused?
 I’ve learned that a lot of people use energy drinks or other extreme sources of caffeine.
-(Obviously, that can become a big problem because caffeine is addictive.)
+(Obviously, that can become a big problem because caffeine is addictive, and the sugar often involved has plenty of other side effects.)
 Some people set a series of alarms for themselves.
-In that spirit, ask members of your class to set a phone alarm that will go off every 10 minutes (or just do it yourself).
-Then, each time it goes off, ask your class members to admit if they were “zoning” or distracted.
+In that spirit, ask someone to set a phone alarm that will go off every 10 minutes from 9:30 to 10:30 (or just do it yourself).
+Then, each time it goes off, ask everyone to admit if they were “zoning” or distracted.
 I’m pretty sure you’ll learn that all of us have trouble staying focused even for a short period of time!

 Your Prayer Place.

-Here’s another direction you can go: ask your class if they have a place they like to pray.
+Here’s another direction you can go: ask if they have a place they like to pray.
 A movie like War Room shows the value of having a special place set apart for prayer.
 I know people who have certain gardens or parks they like to go to, or certain rooms in their church.
 It’s a place that, when they enter, their heart automatically settles into a prayer mode.
 Doesn’t that sound really helpful?
-Well, we are extremely blessed as a church to have that space: our sanctuary.
+Well, we are extremely blessed as a church to have at least one of those spaces: our sanctuary.
 We have today’s lesson in stained glass in our sanctuary (it's the picture at the top).
 I wonder how many of our people take it for granted?
-(It’s essentially priceless; it's a dying art.)
-Sometime during the lesson, take a field trip to the sanctuary and have your class members sit in a pew and look at that window and think about what it represents and ask themselves this important question: “Am I attentive to Jesus when I am in this room for worship?
+(It’s essentially priceless; stained glass is a dying art.)
+Sometime during the lesson, take a field trip to the sanctuary and sit in a pew and look at that window and think about what it represents and ask themselves this important question: “Am I attentive to Jesus when I am in this room for worship?
 Or am I like the disciples, falling asleep or being worried?”

 This Week's Big Idea: Prayer—What Is It?